Why start your own seeds?

-Idea #2 Easy and convenient seed starting setup
+Easy & convenient seed starting setup

 - Light stand This one’s 4 ft. long to fit several flats.
 It comes with a full-spectrum light and a pulley system for lifting the light up and down.
 Available at local garden centers.

 - Self-watering seed starting kit This setup you see above has a wicking mat, water reservoir and lid to keep moisture consistent.